dotlang/language/README.md

 ```
 //DayOfWeek.e file

-//all enums are based on int8
+//all enums are based on int
-enum
+const
 {
     SAT;  //value is not mandatory
     SUN = 1;